Welcome to Adventure Racing Part 1

 3) Plan to get hooked!

-Many of you were intrigued with this summer’s resurrection of the Eco-Challenge, and that’s wonderful (and if you haven’t checked it out be sure to)!
-This sport is so unique - every time you toe the start, you’ll have a brand new adventure.
-Not only that, but you experience every moment with teammates (you are required to stay together the entire race - so choose your teammates wisely - more on that in part 2!).
+Many of you were intrigued with the resurrection of the Eco-Challenge, and that’s wonderful (and if you haven’t checked it out be sure to)!
+This sport is so unique.
+Every time you toe the start, you’ll have a brand new adventure.
+Not only that, but you experience every moment with teammates (you are required to stay together the entire race, so choose your teammates wisely - more on that in part 2!).

 4) Self-supported